RafaelJust/ReCoil/README.md

 ## IMPORTANT:
 I am moving this repo from github to codeberg, and will eventually remove the github repo in the near future.
 For now, the github repo will act as a mirror for the codeberg one.
-The codeberg repo can be found [here](https://codeberg.org/rjust/ReCoil/src/branch/devel).
+All pull requests and bug reports should be done on codeberg, which can be found [here](https://codeberg.org/rjust/ReCoil/src/branch/devel).

 ## A simple arcade shooter in zero-gravity.